Bearing Calculator

 Why Accurate Bearing Calculations Save Lives and Money

 Navigation bearing is the compass direction from one location to another, measured in degrees from 0° (North) clockwise to 360°.
-Unlike straight-line distance on a flat map, Earth's spherical surface means the shortest path between two points follows a great-circle route.
-This is why flights from New York to Tokyo curve north over Alaska—it's actually shorter.
+Unlike straight-line distance on a flat map, Earth's spherical surface means the shortest path between two points follows a great-circle route as defined by geodesic principles.
+This is why flights from New York to Tokyo curve north over Alaska—it's actually shorter according to FAA navigation standards.
 Understanding initial bearing (direction at departure) versus final bearing (direction at arrival) is critical because on long-distance routes, your compass heading changes continuously along the great-circle path.
+Use our Distance Calculator to verify great-circle distances between coordinates.

 The High Cost of Navigation Errors: